khanhtkle/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solutions/T-SQL/C. Challenge Payment Question.md

 4. Create a table `payment_calculations` from `monthly_plans`, `annual_plans`, and `plans` tables:

 - In this fourth table, our objective is to combine all the subscription initiate and renewal timestamps for customers across both types of subscription plans, monthly and annually.
-Additionally, we will create and calculate certain factors that will play a key metric for us to precisely calculate the customer's payments later.
+Additionally, we will create and calculate certain factors that will play as key metrics to calculate the customer's payments in the next step.

 	- Apply the `UNION ALL` operation and establish the core by including the `customer_id`, `plan_id`, and `start_date`.